 At CKA, we believe that more Korean Americans must take on leadership roles in our society to demonstrate the power and potential of our community.
 The CKA-KALCA Public Service Internship Program places college and graduate students in full-time summer internships throughout DC and NY and provides a generous scholarship to each student.
 We also provide high-impact leadership training and closed-door mentoring with senior Asian American leaders throughout the summer, including CKA members, influencers, policymakers, and opinion makers.

-The deadline to apply for the 2020 CKA-KALCA Public Service Internship Program is February 14, 2020.
+Applications for the 2020 CKA-KALCA Public Service Internship Program is now closed.

 To be eligible for the CKA-KALCA Public Service Internship, applicants must be a junior or senior in college, graduate student, or a recent graduate who is interested in a career that strengthens their local and global communities.
 The internship must be full-time for at least 10 consecutive weeks and unpaid.
 Internships can be pre-arranged by the applicant or finalized upon award of the scholarship.
 We strongly encourage all applicants to apply for summer internships as well as apply for the PSI Program concurrently.